Reclaiming Maria Goretti from Purity Culture

 Maria did not die because she would not commit a sin with Alessandro.
 She did not die to protect her virginity or her hymen.
 Maria died because her attempted rapist stabbed her multiple times.

-Maria is not a saint because of her virginity.
-She is not a saint because of her purity.
+Maria is not a saint because of her physical virginity.
+She is not a saint because of her purity of body.
 Maria is a saint because of her shining example of forgiveness and mercy, which led to the conversion and reform of Alessandro.
-She is a saint because of her purity of heart, not because she was a virgin.
+She is a saint because of her purity of heart.

 Maria and survivors deserve better.